 Depending on the element to be determined, various substances are used.
-However, palladium nitrate has become one of the most popular.
 A primary criterion for such substances is the absence of the element to be analyzed.
 For this reason, the following recommended reagents have been specially tested for their suitability as matrix modifiers.